 This is an Austrian tune which Liz first heard many years ago played on hand-bells.
 It’s called Der Schneewalzer (The Snow Waltz).
 There’s no set dance for this, but you know how to waltz, don’t you!?
 So what’s stopping you?

-Here’s a recording we did in September 2016 of two mazurkas, Fubu Mazurka and The Green Hills Of Tirol:-
+Here’s a recording of two mazurkas, Fubu Mazurka and The Green Hills Of Tirol:-

-Finally, this is a short video clip taken at a wedding gig in May 2016.
-The tune is another of Ruth’s: The Rights Of Woman:-
+Finally, this is a short video clip taken at one of our wedding gigs.
+The tune is one of Ruth’s: The Rights Of Woman:-